glebpnkv/StaB-ddG/README.md

     * `utils.py` contains utility functions to handle pdb files.
 * `model_ckpts` we provide the following checkpoints
     * `proteinmpnn.pt` soluble ProteinMPNN weights `v_48_020.pt` from https://github.com/dauparas/ProteinMPNN
-    * `megascale_finetuned.pt` model weights after megascale fine-tuning
+    * `stability_finetuned.pt` model weights after stability fine-tuning
     * `stabddg.pt` final model fine-tuned on both stability and binding data.
 This is the checkpoint that should be used for inference.
 * `data/`
-    * `rocklin/mega_splits.pkl` megascale dataset splits from https://github.com/Kuhlman-Lab/ThermoMPNN
+    * `rocklin/mega_splits.pkl` megascale stability dataset splits from https://github.com/Kuhlman-Lab/ThermoMPNN
     * `SKEMPI/`
         * `skempi_v2.csv` unfiltered SKEMPI csv file from https://life.bsc.es/pid/skempi2/database/index
         * `quality_filtering.ipynb` and `skempi_splits.ipynb` filtering and splitting script corresponding to the method described in the paper.